cardano-foundation/CIPs/CIP-0118/README.md

 We propose a set of changes that revolve around validation zones, a construct for allowing greater interdependency between transactions.
 We use this to enable “unresolved transaction inputs”, and also atomic groups of transactions.
-We show how these features can be used to address a number of use cases from CPS-????.
+We show how these features can be used to address a number of use cases from CPS-0015.

 ## Motivation: why is this CIP necessary?

-This CIP provides a partial solution to the problems described in CPS-????.
+This CIP provides a partial solution to the problems described in CPS-0015.
 In particular, it describes some ledger changes that allow intent settlement for a wide range of intents that require “counterparty irrelevance”, including most of the swap use cases and dApp fee sponsorship.

 ## Specification